 The Commission

-The authorizing legislation for ABMC (36 U.S.C., Chapter 21) specifies that the President will appoint no more than 11 members and a secretary.
+The authorizing legislation for ABMC (36 U.S.C., Chapter 21) specifies that the President will appoint no more than 11 Commissioners and a Secretary.

 On September 28, 2021, President Joe Biden announced his appointment of the following Commissioners to the American Battle Monuments Commission: Darrell L. Dorgan; John L. Estrada; Florent Groberg; Amy Looney Heffernan; Matthew E. Jones; Raymond D. Kemp, Sr.; Bud D. Pettigrew; Michael E. Smith; Gail Berry West; and Daniel P. Woodward.
 Michael X. Garrett is currently Chairman.
 Charles K. Djou is currently Secretary.